christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/Perret-Tower/README.md

 4- Online vs. batch learning: The C++ program uses an online approach to update the eigenvalues ​​and eigenvectors, while the Python program uses a batch approach.
 This may lead to differences in the convergence of the results.

-5- Handling missing data: The Python program skips rows without a payload, which can reduce the number of data rows processed, while the C++ program does not seem to have this logic.
+5- Handling missing data: The Python program ignores rows without payload, which can reduce the number of data rows processed, while the C++ program does not seem to have this logic.

+### Solutions

+1- Ignore the problematic column
+If columns 1,3 and 6 are not important for your analysis, you can ignore it when normalizing.

+2- Replace constant values
+If columns 1,3 and 6 are important but contain constant values, you can replace these values ​​with a default value or a small variation to allow normalization

-6- Standardization instead of normalization
+3- Standardization instead of normalization
-If normalization is a problem, you can consider using standardization (subtracting the mean and dividing by the standard deviation) instead of normalization.
+If normalization is a problem, you can consider using standardization (subtract the mean and divide by the standard deviation) instead of normalization.
 This works even if the values ​​are constant (although the standard deviation is zero in this case, which would also require special handling).